The Story of Adam Revo

 Revo white

-Adam was able to sell only around 600 units of Revo before the plant was shutdown.
-Most of the units were sold in Karachi and can rarely be found on the roads in sorry state.
-Today, the Revo plant located at Pakistan Steel Industrial Estate near Pak Suzuki manufacturing facility is closed.
+Adam was able to sell only around 600 units of Revo before the plant was shut down.
+Most of the units were sold in Karachi and can rarely be found on the roads in a sorry state.
+Today, the Revo plant located at Pakistan Steel Industrial Estate near the Pak Suzuki manufacturing facility is closed.
 It has been shut for several years now and there are almost no chances of its revival.
-Back in 2014, there were reports suggesting that Revo might be relaunched but the idea was never materialized.
+Back in 2014, there were reports suggesting that Revo might be relaunched but the idea never materialized.

 Related: Cars with Shortest Production Span in Pakistan